skywalkerSam/starboy-blogs/_data/posts/A-Better-Future.md

 &nbsp;

-Oh, the hope for a better future… Everyone needs it, but very few try to think critically about it.
+&emsp; Oh, the hope for a better future… Everyone needs it, but very few try to think critically about it.
 The definition of "better" is particularly a tricky one.
 Better for whom?
 Just for you?
 Your family?
 Your tribe?
 Or, the Human Civilization?
 The context matters.
 Without gathering a deeper insight into the diversity that exists on our planet today, it is all but meaningless. it becomes just another shallow promise that people often make, without ever really meaning a word of it.
 And on the surface, it seems a very innocent one, too.
 But what if they actually meant – “Making the world a better place” for themselves?
 Without ever caring about the cost for others in our shared existence?

 &nbsp;